phylum-dev/documentation/docs/analytics/env_var_enumeration.md

 # Examples

-In April of 2022, researchers discovered a set of malicious packages on PyPi that would search through environment variables looking for the location of local browser storage folders.
+In April of 2022, researchers discovered a set of malicious packages on PyPI that would search through environment variables looking for the location of local browser storage folders.
 Once found, the aim of the malware was to steal AWS or other user credentials.